material-components/material-components-android/docs/components/DatePicker.md

 !["Date Picker pink interactive display, grey background, and brown icons and text."](assets/datepicker/datepickers_theming.png)

-Using theme attributes and styles in `res/values/styles.xml` (themes all date pickers and affects other components):
+Use theme attributes and styles in `res/values/styles.xm, which apply to all date pickers and affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">